Primogeniture: Absolute primogeniture

 Absolute, equal, (full) cognatic or lineal primogeniture is a form of primogeniture in which sex is irrelevant for inheritance; the oldest surviving child without regard to sex inherits the throne.
 Mathematically this is a depth-first search.

 History

 No monarchy implemented this form of primogeniture before 1980, when Sweden amended its Act of Succession to adopt it in royal succession.
 This displaced King Carl XVI Gustaf's infant son, Prince Carl Philip, in favor of his elder daughter, Princess Victoria.
-Several monarchies have since followed suit: the Netherlands in 1983, Norway in 1990 (not retroactively), Belgium in 1991, Denmark in 2009, and Luxembourg in 2011.
+Several monarchies have since followed suit: the Netherlands in 1983, Norway in 1990 (not retroactively), Belgium in 1991, Denmark in 2009, Luxembourg in 2011, and Liechtenstein in 2026 (also not retroactively).
 In 2011, the governments of the 16 Commonwealth realms which had a common monarch—Elizabeth II at that date—announced the Perth Agreement, a plan to legislate changes to absolute primogeniture.
 This came into effect with the necessary legislation on 26 March 2015.
 Other monarchies have considered changing to absolute primogeniture: